Elevating The Home Builder Customer Experience

 • 73% of companies who are ranked “above average” for customer service financially outperform their director competitors.

-The takeaway here is that among everything you can be doing to earn market share, developing a great customer experience is one of the strongest tools available.
+The takeaway here is that among everything you can be doing to reach your sales goals and earn market share, developing a great customer experience is one of the strongest tools available.

 And without it, poor performance will come quickly and grow rapidly.